chez-ito/TECF---Simulation-/README.md

 This project explores the Analogue Gravity Hypothesis by simulating information-optimal paths (analogue geodesics) in an emergent distance function derived from mutual information (MI) patterns in the static Toric Code ground state.

 The simulation demonstrates that information flow exhibits deflection analogous to gravity when traversing spatially-varying entanglement landscapes.
-Topological defects create localized perturbations in this "entanglement metric.
+Topological defects create localized perturbations in this "entanglement metric."

 ### Key Findings